feratholberton/holbertonschool-hbnb/README.md

 ---

+## The Facade Pattern

-### The Facade Pattern provides a simplified, unified interface to a complex subsystem.
+- The Facade Pattern provides a simplified and unified interface
 - The Presentation Layer talks only to the Facade.
 - The Facade delegates work to the Business Logic Layer.